dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ![./xxx-images/authorization-extension.png](./xxx-images/authorization-extension.png)

 Then click the *Auth0 Autorization* box to start the installation process.
 You will be prompted to choose the storage where you would like to store your data.
-For this simple application we will choose the default choice, *Webtask Storage*:
+For this simple application, you will choose the default choice, *Webtask Storage*:

 ![./xxx-images/auth0-authorization-install.png](./xxx-images/auth0-authorization-install.png)